 A 5-Step process for how to end a romantic union in honorable, gracious and respectful ways;

-A clear guide for how separating couples can create new, cooperative and life-affirming agreements and structures that set everyone up to win moving forward.
+A clear guide for how separating couples can create new, cooperative, life-affirming agreements and structures that set everyone up to win moving forward.

 ~Katherine Woodward Thomas, M.A.
 MFT

 “With amazing clarity and depth, Katherine Woodward Thomas will take the splinter out of your soul and support you to end your relationship in a way that leaves you and those you care about whole and complete, rather than broken and damaged.

 I love this book!”